alloy/lowdown/README.md

 [![Build Status](https://travis-ci.org/alloy/lowdown.svg?branch=master)](https://travis-ci.org/alloy/lowdown)

-NOTE: _This is not battle-tested yet.
-This will follow over the next few weeks._
+⚠︎ NOTE: _This is not battle-tested yet, which will follow over the next few weeks.
+A v1 will be released at that time._

 Lowdown is a Ruby client for the HTTP/2 version of the Apple Push Notification Service.